 Your telescope is a fixture, and like any fixture in your house, office, or lab, it’s going to collect dust.
 This is doubly true if you bring your scope onto hilltops and fields to see the wide-open night skies.
 But you love your telescope.
 And keeping it in top shape means keeping it clean, so we’ve created a guide to help you learn proper cleaning technique.

 There’s a correct way to clean your telescope, and we’ve outlined the 5 steps you should follow to protect your device and get it looking like new.
 Keep in mind that these steps are meant for a refractor telescope.
-A reflector telescope requires much more intricate disassembly and should be done by a professional to avoid damage to your device.

 Taking your telescope apart should always be left for a professional.
 Don’t attempt to clean inside, or you could end up ruining the device entirely.
 Try contacting the manufacturer if you feel your device needs a deeper cleaning than you can give it.
 Remember, you’ve made a sound investment in your telescope, so keep it clean, keep it protected, and it will perform well for years.